MobileUpLLC/PagingList/README.md

         pagingState = newItems.count < Constants.requestLimit ? .disabled : .items
     } catch let error {
         if isFirst {
-            // Сlearing items for correct operation of the state loader when call pull to refresh. if pagingState == .refresh {
-                items = []
-            }

             // Display a full screen error in case of the first page loading error. pagingState = .fullscreenError(error)
         } else {